-away to a full realization of the fact that this was their last day on earth.
-Their new clothing was ready for them and they at once clothed themselves in the garb they will wear at the execu-tion s gray flannel shirt and dark trouers, each with the leg slit to the knee allow the attachment of the lower electrode They took no breakfast in accordance with the Catholic requirement to come fasting to their communion, which Fa Belanger and ministered to them later.
-They said, moreover, that they would not eat so that their meal at midnight was the last.
+night, but almost immediately they were awake to a full realization of the fact that this was their last day on earth.
+Their new clothing was ready for them and they at once clothed themselves in the garb they will wear at the execu-tion, a gray flannel shirt and dark trou-sers, each with the leg slif to the knew to allow the attachment of the lower

+They took no breakfast in accordance with the Catholic requirement to com-fasting to their communion, which Fa thers Belanger and Charbonneau ministered to them later.
+They said, moreover, that they would not eat spain, so that their meal at midnight vas the last.

 THE YOUNGEST JESTS.

-Frederick, the youngest, who has along been the least impressed of the three, and at all times has shown more bravado than the others, said said to Keeper Murphy as he dressed him-self: "Well, I suppose by this time tomorrow we shall be in Kinderhook." evidently atimating that the brother bodies will be taken for burial to the be difficult to imagine anything me inpressive than the solemn m of the steel cages where Belanger and Charbonafter 9 o'clock, adminis-three brothers their first terail communion signalizing their plance into the faith of the atholic church.
-To the fullfull acces est possible extent the privacy of the ceremony was assured, all keepers exexorable death watch being The ancient ritual of the upper after the manner of the Lord's 1 erch, was observed.
-A fey nation of death sat Allen only other prisoner in the istening to the ceremony. convicted of the murder of at Saranac Lake. e of the prison was car-a break early today in th the former custom of the men in their cells upon the day of an execution.
+Frederick, the youngest, who has all along been the least impressed of the three, and at all times has shown more bravado than the others, said to Keeper Murphy as he dressed him to Keeper Murph self: "Well, I I suppose by this time shall be in Kinderhook," evidently intimating that the brothers expect their bodies will be taken for burial to thei home.

+would be difficult to imagine any. npressive than the solemn room of the steel cages where Fathers Belanger and Charbon neau, a little after 9 o'clock, adminis I to the three brothers their first last communion signalizing their acceptance into the faith of the an Catholic church.
+To the full-cossible extent the privacy of the mony was assured all because the and last Roman est pos was assured, all keepers exexorable death watch being The ancient ritual of the cept the Lord's Supper after the manner of the Cathol irch. was observed.
+A fev feat away in his cell under mnation of death sat Allen lke con he only other prisoner in the cell room.
+He stands listening to the ceremony, s convicted of the murder of two at Saranac Lake.

+of the prison was car ried on a break early today in with the former custom of he men in their cells upon thing the the day of an execution.

 VISITED BY PHYSICIAN.

-Dr. Ransom, the prison physician, risited the condemned men in their cells this cal condition.
-In the mean-den Deyo had decided upon which the men will go to as follows: First Illis, the oldest and most the three; second, oungest, who has able of youngest. ed to be the most hardened; third, m, the second in point of age.
-9.30 It was reported by the war-hat the men were in the best pos-rondition, and well nerved for unlast Reemed. their ordeal EXECUTED.
+Dr. Ransom, the prison physician, Visited condemned men in their norning, and closely noted cells this morning, and closely noted their physical condition.
+In the meanrden Deyo had decided which the men will go to the chair is follows: Willis, the oldest and most the three; second.
+Freder rederick, the youngest, who has eamed to be the most hardened; third, Burton. he second in point of age.
+It was reported by the war-the men were in the best posden that the ition, and well nerved for their ordeal.